Two Friends (1954 film)

-Two Friends (Два друга) is a 1954 Soviet comedy film directed by Viktor Eisymont.
+Two Friends (Два друга) is a 1954 Soviet children's comedy film directed by Viktor Eisymont.

 Plot

-The film tells about two friends of Vita and Kostya who are extremely poor at school, preferring football studies.
+The film tells about two friends named Vitya and Kostya who are extremely poor at school, preferring football studies.
 Vitya's mom takes away the ball from him, but this does not stop the boys from finding new entertainments and getting new bad grades.